Founded: 1926 by newspaper publisher and philanthropist Ellen Browning Scripps.

-Diversity: 28% students of color: 5% African American, 13% Asian or Asian American, 9% Latina/Chicana, less than 1% Native American
+Diversity: 31% students of color: 4% African American, 18% Asian or Asian American, 9% Latina/Chicana, less than 1% Native American, 5% international

 Majors: 65 majors at Scripps or through cross-registration.
 Students may also design their own majors, or pursue a dual or double major (like 25% of our students).
-Most popular majors: Biology, English, Math, Politics/International Relations, Psychology, and Studio Art.
+Most popular majors: Biology, Political Science, Psychology, Economics, Art History, Media Studies, and Studio Art